56 Out of 337 Metro Areas Add Construction Jobs Between August 2009 & 2010, Highest Number Adding Jobs Since September 2008

 Filed under: Economic News, NewsTagged with:

-Highest reading from architects since August 2008 Washington, D.C. — On the heels of a more than two point gain in February, the Architecture Billings Index (ABI) was up again in March.
+Washington, D.C. — Still not entering into the positive phase, the Architecture Billings Index (ABI) increased for the third straight month in August.
 As a leading economic indicator of construction activity, the ABI reflects the approximate nine to twelve month lag time between architecture billings and construction spending.
-The American Institute of Architects (AIA) reported the March ABI rating was 46.1, up from a reading of 44.8 the previous month.
-Though this score reflects a continued decline in demand for design services (any score above 50 indicates an increase in billings), … Read more
+The American Institute of Architects (AIA) reported the August ABI score was 48.2, up slightly from a reading of 47.9 the previous month.
+This score reflects a continued decline in demand for design services (any score above 50 indicates an increase in billings).
+The new projects inquiry index was also up, moving … Read more

 Filed under: Economic News, News